 Why do journalists feel it necessary to tell people what to think?
 Like the colonial mentality of Michael White, could it be they see themselves as high-grade propagandists?

 When did libertarian become authoritarian?

 As I am apt to remind, an exaggeration is a lie.
-Poor research proffered as fact is also a lie.

 The hack in question, Siobhian McFadyen, knows how to work a policing system to her advantage.
 She spat at anybody who suggested she calm down.
 She’s the troubled kid who screams, “Don’t touch me, you paedo!” when endeavouring to separate the oik from a playground fight.
 The little sod hopes you’ll retreat in case you get tainted.
 Errant children have learned the trick of accusatory slander.

 McFadyen claims to be Scottish, and probably is, but her name is the Irish female equivalent of ‘Patrick O’Toole’.
 I dropped three one-sentence tweets into her time line, always in the third person, my way of showing disapproval without being accusatory.
 I was taught early never to write anything about anybody that you wouldn’t say to their face.
 And anyhow, even a bat crazy harpy has the right of reply.

 In her effort to besmirch she managed to imply the crudity of the Wings’ emblem, (an unresolved design) is a proto-Nazi insignia.
 The emblem is a frizzy haired lion sitting astride art deco wings, as if it has a paw caught in a live power socket.